Temachtili/tic-tac-toe-python/README.md

 ## ✍️ Author

-Created by Ángel Gama as a Python practice project.
+Created by Angel Gama as part of the [Python Developer course](https://hyperskill.org/courses/2) on [Hyperskill](https://hyperskill.org/), a project-based learning platform powered by JetBrains.
+It was completed as a practice exercise for learning Python programming fundamentals.

 ## 📄 License